Rev. James Cleveland

 The setup looks awkward.
 A chorus — specifically the Southern California Community Choir, all clad in matching silver vests — is unceremoniously seated behind Franklin, who either belts from behind a piano or a pulpit.
 Sometimes its members look so enamored of Franklin that I wondered if they had to remind themselves to keep singing in certain moments.
 (When not, they hype her up — especially later, during the performance of the eponymous song.)
 Empty chairs encircle her and accompanying instrumentalists.
 Wires are omnipresent.
 You can tell, based on the sweat that will eventually profusely pour from Franklin’s and Cleveland’s foreheads, that the room is a little balmier than your standard 70 degrees.
 But we can also tell, once Franklin starts her first song — a soaring cover of Marvin Gaye’s “Wholy Holy,” from 1971 — that no ephemera or person in sight is gratuitously or thoughtlessly placed.
 Listen to the resulting album and it uncannily sounds like a woman singing, for an hour and a half, in front of her fellow churchgoers — exactly what Franklin wanted.

 Describing in detail what unfolds in a concert movie is a tedious, largely unnecessary task.
 (The high-water marks of the shows, though, are undoubtedly the seven-and-a-half-minute take on the eternally powerful pre-Civil-War Spiritual “Mary Don’t You Weep” and the gut-punching interpretation of the title hymn.)
 But what can be said is that the film, in lieu of what some might perceive to be photographic and editing inferiority (it is, after all, considered incomplete), is one which bears a colossal, soul-stirring emotional formidability.
-Franklin, at the center of this church, creates not just a feeling of home and unity but announces herself as the closest thing to a divine being personified in that place, in that moment.
+Franklin, at the center of this church, creates not just a feeling of home and unity but announces herself as the closest thing to a divine being personified in that place and that moment.
 A